svilenJUNIOR/JokesRepository/README.md

 3) Checking if a user with such email already exists

 Are currently not present, due to the nature of the application.
 Maybe someday I'll add them.

+InterviewTask - Application i had to do for a job interview.
+Sadly it's finished so it will get only 1 commit